Police numbers are at lowest for 11 years - Home Office

 Surrey was the only force where officer numbers have increased, with a 1% rise of 20 officers to 1,981.

-However, Surrey had intended to increase constable numbers after undergoing reductions between 2006 and 2009.'Not surprising'
+However, Surrey had intended to increase constable numbers after undergoing reductions between 2006 and 2009.

 The number of police staff has also dropped by 3,406 to 65,992 - a fall of 4.9% - according to the figures.

 Figures for police community support officers fell by 1,070 to 14,411 - or 6.9% - in a year, while the number of special constables, who are volunteers, saw a 1.3% drop by 248 to 19,159.

 The news comes amid a series of government reforms to police forces, which have included 20% budget cuts and a £4,000 pay cut for new starters.